NaturalHPC/cerulean-test-docker-images/README.rst

 Installing
 ----------

-These images are built automatically on Docker Hub, so you can just pull them:
+These images are built automatically on Github, so you can pull them to your local machine using:

 .. code-block:: console

-  docker pull cerulean-fake-base
+  docker pull ghcr.io/naturalhpc/cerulean-test-docker-images/cerulean-fake-base

+(With apologies for the long URL, GitHub's container publishing system is a bit of a hack.)

 Then to run them, use

 .. code-block:: console

-  docker run --name cerulean-fake-container -p 22:10022 cerulean-fake-base
+  docker run --name cerulean-fake-container -p 10022:22 ghcr.io/naturalhpc/cerulean-test-docker-images/cerulean-fake-base

 And then you can connect to them using